gregdetre/healthyselfjournal/docs/reference/LLM_PROMPT_TEMPLATES.md

 ## See also

-- `OPENING_QUESTIONS.md` - Question bank and variety strategies
+- `OPENING_QUESTIONS.md` - Embedded example questions and variety strategies
 - `CONVERSATION_SUMMARIES.md` - Context from previous sessions
 - `DIALOGUE_FLOW.md` - When different prompts are used